InfoMRV/siteweb/content/projects/toamasina-solar.md

 ## PLANNING

 Construction has been completed in 2020 and the site is in operation.
 Since its commission, an extension has been under construction and should be commissioned by Q3 2021.
-The extension will consist of a field of PV panels that will add 18 MW to the energy yield for a total of 20 MW produced on site.
+The extension will consist of a field of PV panels that will add 18MW to the energy yield for a total of 20MW produced on site.